tiyimo/SynPath/template/t2dm/README.md

 Dictionaries are used to input patients through patient_infos.json.
 Patient characteristics data were developed from PHE fingertips data (link)

 Future versions of the model could use existing data sets (e.g. CPRD) to create a more accurate representation of 10,000 patients.

-### Creating environments

-The diabetes pathway used in the model was developed from the NHS RightCare pathway and NICE guidelines.
-Dictionaries are used to input environments through env_infos.json.

-## Intelligence layer

-Special interactions where the learning takes place are:
-* "prediabetes_diagnosis"
-* "t2dm_diagnosis"

-Special interactions where the patient leaves the module are:
-* "kidney_specialist"
-* "liver_specialist"